michaelstucki/Java301-Capstone/README.md

 ## Flashcard Drills

 During a drill session, user is presented with the front side of a card.
-When the card is clicked, its back side is shown.
+When the card is clicked, its back side is revealed.
 User decides whether they got it correct and then presses either *Pass* or *Fail* accordingly.
-Failed cards are shown again in the session while passed cards are not.
+Failed cards are shown again in the session; passed cards are not.
 A passed card advances to the next Leitner box and its due date is set based on the box in which it resides.
 A failed card returns to the first box.

 ## Spaced Repetition